-PO2 29 No acceptable outcome provided Development ensures that the biodiversity quality and integrity of habitats is not adversely impacted upon but maintained and protected.
+PO 29 No acceptable outcome provided a.
+Development ensures that the biodiversity quality and integrity of habitats is not adversely impacted upon but maintained and protected. b.
 Development does not result in the net loss of fauna habitat.
-Where development does result in the loss of habitat tree, development will provide replacement fauna nesting boxes at the following rate of 1 nest box for every hollow removed.
+Where development does result in the loss of a habitat tree, development will provide replacement fauna nesting boxes at the following rate of 1 nest box for every hollow removed.
 Where hollows have not yet formed in trees > 80cm in diameter at 1.3m height, 3 nest boxes are required for every habitat tree removed.
-Development does not result in soil erosion or land degradation or leave land exposed for an unreasonable period of time but is rehabilitated in a timely manner sch eme policy - Environmental areas 1 14:1: ities criteria elec development is connected to an existing reticulated tricity supply system approved by the relevant energy lating authority.
+C. Development does not result in soil erosion or land degradation or leave land exposed for an unreasonable period of time but is rehabilitated in a timely manner C Jersie te: Further guidance on habitat trees is provided in Planning neme policy - Environmental areas ne Works criteria Util lities ~ G elec 30 e development is connected to an existing reticulated ctricity supply system approved by the relevant energy ulating authority.
 AO30 Development is connected to underground electricity.
-31 development has access to telecommunications and adband services in accordance with current standards.
-No acceptable outcome provided PO3 32 AO32.1 of se development provides for the treatment and disposal ewage and other waste water in a way that will not se environmental harm or pose a risk to public health.
+31 e development has access to telecommunications and adband services in accordance with current standards.
+No acceptable outcome provided PO 32 AO32.1 of s e development provides for the treatment and disposal sewage and other waste water in a way that will not use environmental harm or pose a risk to public health.
 Where in a sewered area, the development is connected to a reticulated sewerage network.
-AO32.2 Trade waste is pre-treated on-site prior to discharging into the sewerage network.
-PO3 33 AO33 Where in an existing connections area or a future
+6. AO32.2 Trade waste is pre-treated on-site prior to discharging into the sewerage network.
+PO 33 AO33 e development is provided with an adequate and Where in an existing connections area or a future

-South East Queensland Water Supply and Sewerage Design and Construction Code and the relevant Water Service Association of Australia (WSAA) codes and standards.
+[1 South East Queensland Water Supply and Sewerage Design and Construction Code and the relevant Water Service Association of Australia (WSAA) codes and standards.
 PO34 No acceptable outcome provided The development is provided with constructed and dedicated road access.
 Access PO35 No acceptable outcome provided Where required, access easements contain a driveway and provision for services appropriate to the use.
-The easement covers all works associated with the access in accordance with Planning scheme policy - Integrated design.
-C ane PO36 AO36.1 The layout of the development does not compromise: a. the development of the road network in the area; b. the function or safety of the road network; c. the capacity of the road network.
-Note - The road hierarchy is mapped on Overlay map - Road The development provides for the extension of the road network in the area in accordance with Council's road network planning.
-AO36.2 The development does not compromise future road hierarchy. widening of frontage roads in accordance with the relevant standard and Council's road planning.
+The easement covers all works associated with the access in accordance with Planning scheme policy - Integrated design. ersion.
+PO36 AO36.1 The layout of the development does not compromise:a. the development of the road network in the area;b. the function or safety of the road network;c. the capacity of the road network.
+The development provides for the extension of the road network in the area in accordance with Council's road network planning.
+Note - The road hierarchy is mapped on Overlay map - Road hierarchy.
+The development does not compromise future road widening of frontage roads in accordance with the relevant standard and Council's road planning.
 AO36.3 The lot layout allows forward access to and from the site.
-P037 A037.1 Safe access is provided for all vehicles required to access the site.
+P037 AO37.1 fe access is provided for all vehicles required to access a site.
 Site access and driveways are designed and located in accordance with: a.
 Where for a Council-controlled road, AS/NZS2890.1 section 3; or b.
 Where for a State-Controlled road, the Safe Intersection Sight Distance requirements in AustRoads and the appropriate IPWEAQ standard drawings, or a copy of a Transport Infrastructure Act 1994, section 62 approval.
 A037.2 Internal driveways and access ways are designed and constructed in accordance with AS/NZS2890.1 Parking Facilities - Off street car parking and the relevant standards in Planning scheme policy - Integrated design.